syselement/ine-notes/ine-pts/penetration-testing-prerequisites/web-applications.md

 **`Burp Suite`** is an integrated platform and graphical tool for performing security testing of web apps, by testing, mapping and analyze the application's attack surface.

 - it is written in Java, developed by [PortSwigger](https://portswigger.net/).
-- can be used as proxy server, scanner, intruder, repeater, spider, decoder, comparer, sequencer, extender.
+- can be used as proxy server, scanner, intruder, repeater, spider, decoder, comparer, sequencer, extender and more.

 Using the ***Repeater*** tool: